The Boys Next Door (1985 film): Release

+limited theatrical release on November 1, 1985.

+It was then released in New York, United States on March 14, 1986.

 Home media

 The Boys Next Door (entitled "No Apparent Motive" in Australia) was released on VHS in 1986 by New World Video.
 The DVD was released on May 15, 2001, by Anchor Bay Entertainment.
 The DVD includes commentary by director Spheeris and co-star Caulfield, a trailer and talent bios.
-The film was later released on Blu Ray by Severin Films.
+The film was later released on Blu-ray in the United States by Severin Films in 2019, and the United Kingdom in 2023.
+Special features include audio Commentary with Director Penelope Spheeris and Actor Maxwell Caulfield and interviews with Caulfield and Christopher McDonald titled Both Sides of the Law.

+Reception

-Critical reception
+Critical response

 Time Out London called The Boys Next Door superior to Spheeris' previous work Suburbia (1984) in that it didn't try to sympathize with the two lead characters while still letting in a "glimmer of understanding into the murderers' feelings."
 Vincent Canby, comparing the film to Over the Edge (1979) for its negative picture of a California teenager and to Badlands (1973) for its "lean and unsentimental" atmosphere, described it as a "very well made, disorienting movie about inarticulated despair and utter hopelessness."
 He praised the performances of Caulfield, Sheen, and D'Arbanville in the film.